mrneatly/valify/README.md

 ];
 ```

-Do not forget to import your validator before defining a namespace in rules.
+Make sure your validator is loaded before defining a namespace in rules.
 Refer to the `valify\validators\ExampleValidator` for detailed implementation info.

 ### Define data to be validated